 Forget the fantasy of solving the challenges of modern personal life by re-institutionalizing marriage.
 In today's climate of choice, many people's choices do not involve marriage.
-We must Nor does a solution lie in recognize that there are healthy
+We must Nor does a solution lie in recognize that there are healthy as well as unhealthy ways to be single or to be divorced, just as there are healthy and unhealthy ways to be married.

-We cannot afford to construct own emotional expectations around the illusion that all commitments, sexual activities and caregiving will take place in a traditional marriage.
+We cannot afford to construct our social policies, our advice to our own children and even our own emotional expectations around the illusion that all commitments, sexual activities and caregiving will take place in a traditional marriage.
 That series has been canceled.